GoogleCloudPlatform/google-cloud-tfs/README.md

 New-Alias msbuild $msbuildPath
 ```

-### Node Modules

-Install the required node modules by running `npm install` in this directory.

 ### Build Script

-Execute build script `pwsh ./build/BuildExtension.ps1`.
+Execute build script `npm run-script build`.
 It will download needed
 modules, build the common files and build tasks, and then package everything
 into `./bin/Google Cloud Tools.google-cloud-tfs-<version>.vsix`.